 There are two main types of surrogacy.
-Traditional surrogacy involves the artificial fertilization of the surrogate mother using the father's sperm and once was the only type of surrogate parenthood arrangement available.
+Traditional surrogacy involves the artificial fertilization of the surrogate mother using the father's sperm.
+It was once the only type of surrogate parenthood arrangement available.
 The surrogate mother, therefore, is the biological mother of the child.

 In gestational surrogacy, the surrogate mother is implanted with an embryo created from the father's sperm and his partner's (or another woman's) egg.
 This procedure is relatively complex, time-consuming, and expensive.
 The advantage of gestational surrogacy is the opportunity to have a child genetically related to both parents.

 Drafting a surrogacy contract, or agreement, is crucial and can prevent serious legal problems down the road.
 If the surrogate mother changes her mind and wants to keep the baby, for example, the contract will compel her to give the baby to its rightful parents.
 Make sure you check the laws in your state before proceeding with a surrogacy agreement.

 See Checklist: Surrogacy Contract to learn about the types of items you should include in your agreement.
 The prospective parents and the surrogate mother are advised to retain separate attorneys when entering into such an agreement.

 State Surrogate Parenthood Laws

 Some states expressly prohibit surrogacy, while others are either unclear about the practice, or have certain restrictions.
 The following examples illustrate the wide variance in the scope of surrogacy laws in the United States:

 - Arizona: An Arizona statute outlaws "surrogate parent contracts," granting parental rights to the birth mother in such instances.
 But, while an Arizona appellate court ruled the law unconstitutional, the Arizona Supreme Court declined to review the case.
 As of today, parents may not use surrogacy in Arizona.